jayrambhia/MovieRatings/README.md

 <b>What does Flutter do?</b>

 Some of the video streaming apps do not show you ratings of the feature that you want to see, be it a movie, a documentary or a TV show.
 You would probably search it on Google or Imdb to make sure that it's good.
 Flutter makes your life easier by showing you the movie ratings directly on your screen without typing a single letter.
+Flutter also offers a support for Text to speech and speaks out the movie rating which is very useful for someone with disabilities.

 <b>Is that all Flutter does?</b>